lcarcamo1526/ML-Exercises/Ex1/README.md

 Parent = mother, father
 Child = daughter, son, stepdaughter, stepson
 Some children travelled only with a nanny, therefore parch=0 for them.

+## Step #1 : Login and load Dataset into AZURE-ML

+Log in Azure-ML account then go to Dataset and click on new, browse your dataset file and upload our Excel or CSV file.
+We are going to use this dataset as a training model